 UA Cossatot provides parking on campus for student vehicles.
-A parking permit displayed on the left rear window or bumper of vehicles is required for all credit students taking classes on campus.
+A parking hangtag displayed from the rear view mirror of vehicles is required for all credit students taking classes on campus.
 See a campus police officer to obtain a permit.
+Tickets may be issued to students without proper hangtags.